Semi-supervised Embedding Learning for High-dimensional Bayesian Optimization: The SILBO Algorithm

 In this section, we propose a framework that addresses the high-dimensional optimization challenge by learning a low-dimensional embedding space $\mathcal{Z}$ associated with a projection matrix $B$.
 To learn the intrinsic structure of the objective function effectively, we iteratively update $B$ through semi-supervised dimension reduction.
-Moreover, we propose a randomized method to accelerate the computation of the embedding matrix $B$ in the high-dimensional scenario.
+Moreover, we propose a randomized method to accelerate the computation of the embedding matrix $B$.
 By performing BO on the learned low-dimensional space $\mathcal{Z}$, the algorithm can approach the $\bm{z}^*\in \mathcal{Z}$ that corresponds to the optimum $\bm{x}^* \in \mathcal{D}$ as close as possible.

-Given the labeled points $X_l$ and unlabeled points $X_u$ where the label represents the evaluation value of the corresponding point, SILBO consists of three tightly-connected phases: \begin{itemize} \item embedding learning, which tries to find an effective low-dimensional space $\mathcal{Z}$ of the objective function by utilizing both $X_l$ and $X_u$; \item performing Gaussian Process regression on the learned low-dimensional embedding space and selecting candidate points according to the acquisition function of BO; \item evaluating points by the objective function $f$, then updating the Gaussian Process surrogate model and the projection matrix $B$. \end{itemize}
+As shown in Figure \ref{fig:overview}, given the labeled points $X_l$ and unlabeled points $X_u$ where the label represents the evaluation value of the corresponding point, SILBO consists of three tightly-connected phases: \begin{itemize} \item semi-supervised embedding learning, which tries to find an effective low-dimensional space $\mathcal{Z}$ of the objective function by utilizing both $X_l$ and $X_u$; \item performing Gaussian Process regression on the learned low-dimensional embedding space and selecting candidate points according to the acquisition function of BO; \item evaluating points by the objective function $f$, then updating the Gaussian Process surrogate model and the projection matrix $B$. \end{itemize}

-Algorithm \ref{algorithm1} summarizes the three steps.
-The first step is to construct the projection matrix $B$ and find an effective low-dimensional space that can keep the information of the original space as much as possible, where $X_u$ is the unlabeled points obtained by acquisition function and $X_l$ is the labeled points that have been evaluated.
+These phases are also summarized in Algorithm \ref{algorithm1}.
+The first step is to construct the projection matrix $B$ and find an effective low-dimensional space that can keep the information of the original space as much as possible.
+Both $X_l$ and $X_u$ are selected according to the acquisition function of BO. $X_l$ is the labeled points that have been evaluated on the objective function. $X_u$ is the unlabeled points whose evaluation values are unknown.

 The second step is to find the possible low-dimensional optimum $\bm{z}_l \in \mathcal{Z}$ which maximizes the acquisition function $\alpha$ and select several promising unlabeled points $\bm{z}_u \in \mathcal{Z}$ that can be used to update $B$ in the next iteration.
 Then, $\bm{z}_l$ and $\bm{z}_u$ are mapped back to the high-dimensional space $\mathcal{D}$ through a specific mapping $h:\mathcal{Z} \rightarrow \mathcal{D}$ to get $\bm{x}_l$ and $\bm{x}_u$.